jmelosegui/WindowsServiceTemplate/README.md

 ![debugservice](https://cloud.githubusercontent.com/assets/450246/10711776/a2e326b6-7a54-11e5-99ef-c91f2b0450d5.png)

-Now run the project in debug mode and you will able to debug your code
+Now run the project in debug mode and you will able to debug your code.